 - The ZEW Indicator of Economic Sentiment in Germany increased markedly in March.

-- Eurostat reported that retail trade increased 0.6% in the euro area in November.
+- Eurostat reported that the euro area posted a trade surplus in January.

 - Brexit, Italian debt dynamics, and the re-emergence of populism risk tipping Europe back into recession.

 - Weak stimulus in China thus far is showing little sign of slowing the pace of deceleration.